-Albania: WB approves loan for energy sector stabilization, settlement with CEZ was the precondition15.
-October 2014. / SEE Energy News
+Albania: WB approves loan for energy sector stabilization, settlement with CEZ was the precondition, SEE Energy News

 World Bank approved a loan to Albania to be used to increase the efficiency of electricity bills collection by consumers, because this country has a big problem with non-payment of electricity bills.
 In the past year approximately 400,000 customers was excluded from the electricity network due to unpaid debts.